-This article, is going to look at the cordless electric Lawn and & Garden tools systems available for 2017.
+This article is going to look at the cordless electric Lawn and & Garden tools systems available for 2018.

-Cordless electric yard tools now outsell the gas equivalents.
 Cordless-electric outdoor power equipment has evolved to the point where it is a good choice over gas-powered yard tools.
+In fact cordless electric yard tools now outsell the gas equivalents.
 It’s now time to take a serious look at what’s available and what is the best for you.
 I see hundreds of articles expounding the virtues of this cordless mower and that cordless string trimmer or blower but almost no reviews that include the complete line of tools each brand’s battery covers.

 A few things to remember when shopping for cordless Lawn and & Garden Tool Systems.